| |

 Sid Meyers Alpha Centauri was a game by Brian Reynolds, under the Sid name.
 He was the programmer behind it.
 Please don't give Sid any credit for it.
 He may have created Civ, but SMAC was a whole other animal.

-Be forewarned, anything I post is probably either 1) Sophomoric humor, 2) Satire, 3) A gross exaggeration of the power I currently possess, 4) An outright lie, or 5) Drunken ramblings.
+__________________Be forewarned, anything I post is probably either 1) Sophomoric humor, 2) Satire, 3) A gross exaggeration of the power I currently possess, 4) An outright lie, or 5) Drunken ramblings.

 I occasionally post something useful.